Nutrition

 Muscle building requires a combination of resistance training and proper nutrition.

-Protein is the building block of muscle.
+Proteins are the building blocks of muscles.
 It is recommended to consume about 1.6 to 2.2 grams of protein per kilogram of body weight per day to promote muscle growth .

-To gain muscle mass , a slight caloric surplus is often necessary.
-However, it is essential that these extra calories come from good quality foods rather than "empty calories" from refined sugars and saturated fats.
-For example, incorporating fresh fruit instead of sugary sweets contributes to a beneficial caloric intake .
+Gaining muscle mass often requires a slight calorie surplus.
+However, it's important that these extra calories come from high-quality foods rather than "empty calories" from refined sugars and saturated fats.
+For example, eating fresh fruit instead of sugary sweets can contribute to a beneficial calorie intake .

-By focusing on nutrient sources like lean protein, complex carbohydrates, and unsaturated fats, you provide your body with the energy and nutrients essential for muscle growth while limiting unwanted fat gain.
+By prioritizing nutrient sources like lean protein, complex carbohydrates, and unsaturated fats, you provide your body with the energy and nutrients essential for muscle growth while limiting unwanted fat gain.

 Carbohydrates for energy